davbeek/gitinspectorgui-old/README.md

 drawback of using the default settings is that it may add extra context menu items in File Explorer.

-### Download and install the GitinspectorGUI executable
+### Installation of the GitinspectorGUI executable

 Download the stand-alone executable `windows-gitinspectorgui-setup.exe` from the [releases page](https://github.com/davbeek/gitinspectorgui/releases).
 Execute